 - MUSE 100 Introduction to Museum Studies

-- MUSE 102 Proseminar: Writing Skills for Museum Studies Scholars and Professionals
+- MUSE 102 Proseminar: Introduction to Graduate Studies and Scholarly Writing in Museum Studies

 - Before registering, you'll need to pass our online test of critical reading and writing skills or earn a B or higher in the EXPO 42a Writing in the Humanities (counts as one of the six electives).

 Applying to the Degree Program

-If you submit a complete application—which includes, required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you'll have only eight more courses to complete to earn your degree.
+If you submit a complete and timely application—which includes required Harvard courses, grades, and cumulative GPA—you will be admitted, after which you’ll have 8 more courses to take to earn the degree.

 The Harvard On-Campus Experience

-Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least eight credits (usually two courses), which gives you access to faculty, campus resources, and the academic community.
+Most courses can be taken online, but the degree requires a Harvard campus experience.
+You come to Cambridge for at least two courses (8 credits), which offers you in-person access to faculty, campus resources, and the academic community.

 - Courses that combine weekly online classes over a semester with an intensive weekend on campus.